TikiTorch21/DS-problems/README.md

 ______________________________________________________________________________

-NOTE - SOME SOLUTIONS ONLY HAVE 1 APPROACH
+NOTES
+* Some solutions only have one approach.
 * Solution 21 has no solution yet - working on it